Gloucester City Council: Premises

-The Guildhall at 23 Eastgate Street was built in 1892 for the old Gloucester City Council (also known as Gloucester Corporation), the body which governed the County Borough of Gloucester from 1889 to 1974.
-Following the local government reorganisation of 1974, the new Gloucester City Council continued to use the Guildhall as its headquarters until 1986.
+The council meets at North Warehouse at Gloucester Docks.
+Its main offices are at the Eastgate Shopping Centre in the city centre, and the main public reception is at The Gateway at 92-96 Westgate Street.

+Between 1892 and 1986 the council was based at the Guildhall at 23 Eastgate Street.
 In 1985 the council purchased North Warehouse at Gloucester Docks, which had been built in 1826.
 North Warehouse was reconfigured internally to provide a civic suite and council chamber, as well as office space for the council.
 The council vacated Guildhall and moved to North Warehouse in 1986.
 Around the same time, the council also leased from the Canal & River Trust three nearby warehouses called Herbert Warehouse, Kimberley Warehouse and Philpotts Warehouse, which had all been built in 1846.
 The former Kimberley and Philpotts warehouses were incorporated into Herbert Warehouse via glazed linking sections being added between them, with a public house and retail uses on the ground floor and additional council offices on the upper floors.
 The Herbert Warehouse building was completed in 1988.

 In 2019 the council vacated Herbert Warehouse, instead leasing office space for its staff within Shire Hall and also acquiring a former shop at 92–96 Westgate Street to be the council's main public reception, called "The Gateway".
 The council's meeting place remains the council chamber and civic suite in North Warehouse.
+The council's offices moved from Shire Hall to the Eastgate Shopping Centre in 2022.

+Elections

+Since the last boundary changes in 2016 the council has comprised 39 councillors representing 18 wards, with each ward electing one, two or three councillors.
+Elections are held every four years.